VR-Moria/OSVR-Installer/README.txt

 Step 1: Run an OSVR server (obtained from an OSVR Core install) with a compatible configuration file.
   (If you do not have this installed, you can run one of the servers using the installed shortcuts;
    these are older-format files run against an older server, but should still work.)
-  osvr_server_nondirectmode_window: Displays in a window that can be moved around.
+  osvr_server_nondirectmode_window: Displays in a window without motion.
+  osvr_server_nondirectmode_window_lookabout: Displays stored looking-around motions.

 Step 2: Run one of the example programs RenderManager*: Various graphics libraries and modes of operation.
-  AdjustableRenderingDelayD3D: Shows the impact of timewarp with 500ms rendering delay.
   RenderManagerOpenGLHeadSpaceExample: Displays a small cube in head space to debug backwards eyes.
   SolidColor provides a slowly-varying solid color and works with all graphics APIs.
   SpinCubeD3D provides a smoothly-rotating cube to test update consistency.